The River Valley Ride | Horse Riding Holidays New Zealand | Globetrotting

 Getting into the morning rhythm, you’ll pack your overnight bag and your lunch, enjoy a filling breakfast, then prepare your horse for the day ahead.
 Today’s ride is a picturesque journey through the local farmlands, crossing seven private properties before reaching Moawhango, a small country settlement with a rich history.
 Here you will get to meet some of the locals from both European and Māori cultures, who will share their love of the land and their ancestral stories with you.

-Tonight you’ll be given the privilege of staying on the community’s marae, or meeting ground.
-The marae is the focal point of Māori communities throughout New Zealand, who see it as tūrangawaewae – their place to stand and belong.
-As a group, you will be welcomed onto the marae and experience the warm hospitality of the Māori people as you’re treated to a delicious welcome meal prepared especially for you.
+Tonight you’ll be given privilege of staying on the community’s Marae, or meeting ground.
+The Marae is the focal point of Māori communities throughout New Zealand, who see it as tūrangawaewae – their place to stand and belong.
+As a group, you will be welcomed onto the Marae and experience the warm hospitality of the Māori people as you’re treated to a delicious welcome meal prepared especially for you.

 • Five Day Itinerary - Day 4